pranabekka/pranabekka.github.io/content/drafts/looping-gleam.md

 at the end of the function:

 ```
-fn greet_loop() {
+fn greet_repeat() {
 	io.println("Hello, World")
-	greet_loop()
+	greet_repeat()
 }
 ```

 It might seem absurd, but it's honestly that simple.
 Almost.

-## Simple "recursion"
+## On "recursion"

-> Recursion: To recur.
->
-> Recur: Re-occur.
-Occur again.
-Repeat.
+As a brief aside,
+this form of looping is called "recursion".

+"Recursion" comes from "recur", which means "re-occur", or "repeat".

+We don't call it "looping"
+because that's come to mean
+things like the `for` keyword.

+We don't call it "repetition" because... it's too basic?
+I don't know!

+Anyway, let's continue!

+## Better repetition

+While repeating is good, our last function, `greet_repeat`, will repeat forever.

-The problem with the function just calling itself is that it will never stop, so we need to figure out when to stop.
+We need to figure out when to stop.
 In this case, we stop after a given number of times.
 To check how many times we've repeated, we give the function a `count` number